Harshitgupta1023/website_ctf/server/README.md

 `$ yarn install`

-At these stage the project is ready and we can start running it.
+At this stage the project is ready and we can start running our server.

 # Running the Server Locally

-To start the server run
+To start the server, run

 `$ yarn start`